UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-03-29-SettingsCatalog-PowerShell.md

     - Powershell
     - Intune

-excerpt: At fist it looked easy but then...
+excerpt: At first it looked easy but then...

 comments: true
 toc: true